Mrb-Rafi/B10A1-sample-frontend/README.md

 This is a repo for Programming Hero Batch 10, Assignment 1.
 We need to build a frontent from the given figma design.
 The instructions can be found in this repo: https://github.com/ProgrammingHero1/B10A1-Challenge-Begins

+My browser's window is 1520px when full screen, I designed this accordingly.
+This assignment is not responsive.

 Section No -- Priority -- Status

 1. nav -- optional -- skipped